Professor Calculus: In other media

 Calculus also featured frequently in the 1957–1963 Belvision TV series, as well as in other adaptations of the comics.
 The Belvision TV series is notable for depicting Calculus with perfect hearing.

-Calculus' original French name was "Tournesol" which is the French term for sunflower.
+Calculus' original French name was "Tournesol" which is not only the French term for "litmus paper" but also for sunflower.
 In the 1970s and 1980s, he starred in a series of cartoon television commercials for Fruit d'or products which included cooking oil and mayonnaise made from sunflower oil.
 Some of the ads would conclude with him floating up into the air to demonstrate how they kept a good healthy balance.
 Other characters from the books were also included.

 A pseudonym variation was used on an album by Stephen Duffy – see Tin Tin and "Dr. Calculus".